peterhys/pyLEEM/docs/design.md

 pyLEEM is a Python toolkit for analyzing Low Energy Electron Microscopy (LEEM) data.
-It provides tools for reading LEEM metadata and raw data, and for calibrating and analyzing X-ray Photoelectron Spectroscopy (XPS), Secondary Electron Energy Spectroscopy (SEES), and Diffuse Elastic Scattering Pattern (DESP).
+It provides tools for reading LEEM metadata and raw data, and for calibrating and analyzing X-ray Photoelectron Spectroscopy (XPS), Secondary Electron Energy Spectroscopy (SEES), Diffuse Elastic Scattering Pattern (DESP), and X-ray Absorption Spectroscopy (XAS).

 Additional tools include stitching that can create a continuous spectrum from overlapping spectra.